muhammadanascode/WebScraping/README.md

 Prerequisites:
 - Python 3.x
 - Required packages: selenium
-- Chrome WebDriver

 How to Use:
 1. Clone the repository.
 2. Navigate to the project directory.
 3. Open `main.py` and replace `'username'` with the target Instagram username.
 4. Set the correct `driver_path` for the Chrome WebDriver.
+5. Create data folder and create data.txt file in it.
-5. Run the script: `python main.py`.
+6. Run the script: `python main.py`.
-6. Script automates fetching followers and writing data to `data.txt` in the `data` directory.
+7. Script automates fetching followers and writing data to `data.txt` in the `data` directory.

 Important Notes:
 - Respect Terms of Use.